 Pick one angle per campaign and commit to it fully rather than trying to appeal to everyone at once.

 Once you've locked down your angle, you need to create something concrete that journalists can reference, link to, and base their stories around.
-Your PR asset serves as the foundation for every pitch you send and determines whether media outlets can actually use your contribution.
-This isn't about writing a blog post and hoping people notice it.
-You're building original research, data, or expert commentary packaged specifically for journalists who need credible sources to cite in their articles.
+Your PR asset serves as the foundation for every pitch you send.
+You're building original research, data, or expert commentary packaged specifically for journalists who need credible sources to cite.

-The most powerful assets for digital PR link building come from original research that reveals something new about your industry.
-You can run surveys through tools like Google Forms or Typeform to collect data from your customers, email subscribers, or targeted audiences on platforms like Reddit or industry forums.
+The most powerful assets for PR link building come from original research that reveals something new about your industry.
+You can run surveys through tools like Google Forms or Typeform to collect data from your customers, email subscribers, or targeted audiences.
 Ask questions that uncover surprising behaviors, opinions, or trends rather than confirming what everyone already knows.
 A survey showing that 67% of small business owners still manage SEO manually carries more weight than generic best practices advice.

-If you don't have access to a large audience for surveys, analyze data you already possess from your business operations, customer base, or industry observations.
+If you don't have access to a large audience for surveys, analyze data you already possess from your business operations or customer base.
 Your sales data might reveal seasonal patterns nobody else has documented.
-Your customer support tickets might show common pain points that publications could turn into articles.
 Proprietary insights from your own operations give you an angle competitors can't replicate, which makes your asset more valuable to journalists looking for exclusive stories.

-Journalists love data they can quickly understand and share with their readers.
-Turn your research into charts, graphs, or infographics that visualize the key findings in a scannable format.
-You don't need expensive design software; tools like Canva or even Google Sheets can produce clean, professional visuals that publications will embed in their articles.
+Journalists love data they can quickly understand and share.
+Turn your research into charts, graphs, or infographics that visualize key findings in a scannable format.
+Tools like Canva or Google Sheets can produce clean, professional visuals that publications will embed in their articles.
 Each visual should highlight one specific insight rather than cramming multiple data points into a confusing mess.

-High-quality images also increase the chances that publications will feature your content prominently rather than just mentioning it in passing.
-When a journalist can grab a ready-made chart that supports their article's thesis, they're more likely to give your brand credit and include a backlink to your full research.
+High-quality images increase the chances that publications will feature your content prominently.
 Make sure every visual includes your brand name or logo subtly in the corner, so even if the image gets shared without proper attribution, readers can trace it back to you.

 Journalists work on tight deadlines.
 The easier you make their job, the more likely they'll use your asset.